-A. Passengers entering from or leaving for third countries or other member states of the European Union
+A. Passengers travelling to or from third countries or other member states of the European Union

 1. Legal provisions

-According to the above cited Regulation and national Law, all travellers entering or leaving the Republic of Cyprus with cash or gold of value of € 10 000 or more in their possession must declare this sum or gold to Customs.
+Any person entering or leaving the Republic of Cyprus and having in his/her possession cash or gold of a value equal or greater than € 10.000 (ten thousand euro), is obliged to declare this sum or gold to Customs.

-The Regulation and the Law aim at assisting the efforts made at EU level to tackle crime and improve security by cracking down on money laundering, terrorism and criminality.
+Both the Regulation and the Law aim at assisting the efforts made at EU level, to tackle the phenomenon of criminality by combating money laundering and terrorism financing.

 - Regulation (EC) no. 1889/2005 of the European Parliament and of the Council of 26 October 2005 on controls of cash entering or leaving the Community.